CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 The aim of the CBP is to obtain chromosome level assemblies, but in some cases this may not be possible.
 Also note that lower-level assemblies (eg. contigs or scaffolds) can be updated to chromosome-level after submission.
-The term "chromosome" in this context will include both the nuclear and organellar chromosomes as part of the same submission.
+The term “chromosome” in this context will include both the nuclear and organellar chromosomes as part of the same submission.

 The following instructions show how to submit a genome assembly in